PengjinHao-cell/MiNi-DeepID/README.md

 Formal training is launched by the user from `run_in_pycharm.py`.
 After the protocol is frozen, `evaluate.py` performs the one-shot final test and refuses to run again when a receipt exists.

-See the [full Chinese experiment report](docs/Mini-DeepID完整实验报告.md) or [Wiki](../../wiki) for equations, class-wise metrics, limitations, and improvement plans.

 ## DeepID versus Mini-DeepID

 | | Original DeepID | Mini-DeepID |